HIKO Neoprene Shorts NEO 1.5mm

 - NTX2 neoprene

-HIKO Neoprene Shorts NEO 1.5mm – The optimal neoprene shorts for rowing on the coast!
-Full freedom of movement despite wearing neoprene!
+HIKO Neoprene Shorts NEO 1.5mm – The perfect neoprene shorts for rowing on the coast!
+Total freedom of movement despite wearing neoprene!

 What is Neoprene, and why should you wear it?